wuxiran/cc-pane/README.md

 # CC-Panes

-> A local-first desktop workspace for AI coding CLIs, designed for multi-project, multi-pane, MCP-driven development on Windows and beyond.
+> A local-first desktop workspace for multi-CLI AI development on Windows and beyond.
+>
+> If `tmux` is the command-line answer to session multiplexing, **CC-Panes** is trying to become the desktop answer for multi-project, multi-pane, multi-model AI coding workflows.

 [![License: GPL-3.0](https://img.shields.io/badge/License-GPL--3.0-blue.svg)](LICENSE)
 [![Built with Tauri](https://img.shields.io/badge/Built%20with-Tauri%202-FFC131?logo=tauri)](https://v2.tauri.app/)